Measurement-Induced Dynamical Quantum Thermalization: Thermalization Dynamics of Local Occupation Numbers and Spectra

 and similar for $G_{ij}^K(t,E)$.
 The total Keldysh and spectral functions of the system are then obtained by tracing over the level indices,

-which is independent of the choice of basis taken in level space, i.e., diagonalization is not required.
-In thermal equilibrium (and thus dropping the CoM time), $A(E)$ and $i\,G^K(E)$ are strictly real, positive semidefinite for $E\geq 0$, and obey the fluctuation-dissipation relation formulated for the Keldysh function \cite{rammer_quantum_2011},
+which are independent of the choice of basis taken in level space, i.e., diagonalization is not required.
+In thermal equilibrium (and thus dropping the CoM time), $A(E)$ and $i\,G^K(E)$ are strictly real, positive semidefinite for $E\geq 0$, and they obey the fluctuation--dissipation relation formulated for the Keldysh function \cite{rammer_quantum_2011},